cloudfoundry/docs-cf-cli/index.html.md

 title: cf Command Line Interface (CLI)
 ---

-When deploying and managing your applications on Cloud Foundry, you'll use the cf command line interface (CLI).
+Use the cf Command Line Interface (cf CLI) to deploy and manage your applications on Cloud Foundry.

 Contents in this section: